Spin

 where h is the Planck constant.
 In contrast, orbital angular momentum can only take on integer values of s, even values of n.

-Based on this spin quantum number, a split is made towards fermions and bosons.
+Based on this spin quantum number, fermions and bosons are different types of fundamental particles.

 • Fermions have spin of 1/2, 3/2, 5/2 …. ,called half integer spin and are assumed to be matter constituents.
 They obey Fermi-Dirac statistics.